CharliedoD/CharliedoD.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a master's student (2023) at the School of Computer Science and Technology, Beijing Jiaotong University.
 I received my bachelor's degree in Intelligent Science and Technology from China University of Petroleum (East China).
-My research interests include graph machine learning and large language models, with a focus on designing efficient algorithms for dynamic graph learning in structured data and natural language processing.
+My research interests include graph machine learning and large language models, with a focus on designing efficient algorithms for dynamic graph learning and natural language processing.

 # 📝 Publications